Forum-System-API/WebApp/forum_system_api/README.md

-## Forum System API
+# Forum System API

-### 1. Project description
+## 1. Project description
-1.1.
-Desinged and implemented a Forum System.
+- Desinged and implemented a Forum System.

-1.2.
-Provided a RESTful API that can be consumed by different clients.
+- Provided a RESTful API that can be consumed by different clients.

-1.3.
-High-level description:
+- High-level description:
     - Users can read and create topics and message other users
     - Administrators manage users, topics and categories

+## 2. Table of contents: describe what you will see during demonstration.

-### 2. Database - relationships between tables
+## 3. Database - relationships between tables
 ![database](./database.png)

 - User to Category – Many-to-Many: Multiple users can have read access to multiple categories, and each category can be accessed by multiple Users.
 And only admins can create a Category.